cjb312/Forecast-React-Redux/README.md

 # Forecast-React-Redux
+https://forecastredux.herokuapp.com/ (Side note: On deployment the googlemapsAPI is encountering an error.
+It will display on if you run it locally.)

 View forecast averages using React, Redux, Googlemaps API, Lodash, React-Sparklelines, and Openweather API.

 # Search a desired city